AlgoMaster Logo

 Understanding the Problem

 We're given a string of Roman numeral characters and need to return the integer it represents.
-The tricky part isn't the basic mapping of symbols to values.
-That's straightforward.
-The real challenge is handling the subtraction cases: when a smaller value appears before a larger one, we subtract instead of add.
+Mapping each symbol to its value is direct.
+The work is in the subtraction cases: when a smaller value appears before a larger one, those two characters combine into a single subtracted amount.

 Key Constraints: